aio-libs/yarl/docs/api.rst

 .. method:: URL.with_host(host)

-   Return a new URL with *host* replaced, autoencode *host* if needed.
+   Return a new URL with *host* replaced, auto-encode *host* if needed.

    Changing *host* for relative URLs is not allowed, use :meth:`URL.join` instead.